 The problem with the elephant-back safari business is that it demands not a companion, but a loyal servant who must perform according to someone else's schedule and will, rather than his own.
 In this situation the trainer must remain dominant to the elephant and the only way to do this is through a combination of punishment and reward.
 In addition, due to the very real possibility that an elephant may rebel, taking revenge and injuring or killing a trainer or a tourist, control over the elephant's activities and behavior must be absolute.

-In answer to your question, though, we agree that a shorter period would require harsher methods than a longer period.
+A shorter period would require harsher methods than a longer period.
 As long as what is expected of the elephant must prevent her from following her own free will, then the training will include methods that we consider cruel.